Karthik7259/Karthik7259/README.md

 ### ⚛️ React-Based Projects

-Here are some of my projects built using React.js:
+A set of projects leveraging React.js for building modular, component-driven, and high-performance web applications

 - ✅ **[ClearTick](https://cleartick.netlify.app/)**
   A dynamic to-do and task management application built with React, featuring a sleek UI and real-time interactivity.